 Extensive diagnostic evaluation should not be undertaken unless the history and physical examination suggest an underlying disease (see table Some Causes of Halitosis).
 Portable sulfur monitors, gas chromatography, and chemical tests of tongue scrapings are available but best left to research protocols or to specific dental offices that focus on halitosis evaluation and treatment.

 Underlying diseases are treated.

-Elderly patients are more likely to take drugs that cause dry mouth, which leads to difficulties with oral hygiene and hence to halitosis, but they are otherwise not more likely to have halitosis.
-Also, oral cancers are more common with aging and are more of a concern among elderly than younger patients.
+Older patients are more likely to take drugs that cause dry mouth, which leads to difficulties with oral hygiene (as do limited manual dexterity and conditions such as rheumatoid arthritis and Parkinson disease) and hence to halitosis, but they are otherwise not more likely to have halitosis.
+Also, oral cancers are more common with aging and are more of a concern among older than younger patients.